fastlane/fastlane/fastlane/docs/Codesigning/GettingStarted.md

 Unfortunately you can't specify the name of the provisioning profile in Xcode 7.
 Instead you can specify the UUID of the profile, which changes every time the profile gets re-generated (e.g. when you add a new device).

-To work around this issue, check out the [Xcode Project Guide](XcodeProject.md) on how to pass a provisioning
+To work around this issue, check out the [Xcode Project Guide](XcodeProject.md) on how to pass a provisioning profile to Xcode when building your app.

 #### Xcode 8 and up